PhillyWebGuy/go-concurrency-poc/README.md

 ## gorm

-This containes the commits from previous milestones, plus the following:
+This contains the commits from previous milestones, plus the following:

-- Add support for PostgreSQL database
+- Script to initialize Postgres container
+- Creation of makefile to start/stop db container, start Gin